deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

         table: otel_logs

 The file can then be used to parametrize the configuration script.
-Password values can be omitted and set interactively.
+Password values will be prompted once you run the following command:

 .. code-block:: shell
     :linenos: